yujunz/gitlab.com-runbooks/logging/doc/README.md

 All logs reaching Stackdriver are saved to GCS using an export sink where they are stored long-term (e.g. 6 months) for compliance reasons and can be read using BigQuery.
 Kubernetes logs are also forwarded from Stackdriver to Pub/Sub (that's because Fluentd in kubernetes is not forwarding logs to Pub/Sub).

-All logs listed in the [table](logging.md#what-are-we-logging) are processed by StackDriver, but most are excluded from it's indexing for cost reasons.
-It is sometimes helpful to use it to search for logs over a 30day interval for the included logs.
+All logs listed in the [table](#what-are-we-logging) are processed by StackDriver, but most are excluded from indexing due to costs.
+It is sometimes helpful to use it to search for logs over a 30 day interval for the included logs.
 It also allows you to do basic queries for strings across all types and find errors.

-The current exclusions for StackDriver can be found in [terraform variables.tf](https://ops.gitlab.net/gitlab-com/gitlab-com-infrastructure/blob/master/shared/gstg-gprd/variables.tf), search for `sd_log_filters`.
+The current exclusions for StackDriver can be found in [terraform variables.tf](https://ops.gitlab.net/gitlab-com/gitlab-com-infrastructure/blob/master/environments/gprd/variables.tf), search for `sd_log_filters`.

 Logs sent to StackDriver are sent to "GCE VM instance" resource logs.